- Introduction

 GraphQL entity:

-import { GraphQLEntity, RelationshipField } from '@exogee/graphweaver';
+import { GraphQLEntity, RelationshipField, Field, ID, Entity } from '@exogee/graphweaver';

-import { Field, ID, ObjectType } from 'type-graphql';
+import { Task as OrmTask } from '../entities';

-import { Task as OrmTask } from '../../entities';
+import { User } from './user';

-import { User } from '../user';
+import { myConnection } from '../database';

 export class Task extends GraphQLEntity<OrmTask> {